PhD in Germany

 Yes.
 Many PhD positions are salaried or come with stipends from universities or research institutions like Max Planck and Helmholtz.

-What is the difference between individual PhD positions and structured PhD programs?
+What is the difference between individual PhDs and structured PhD programs in Germany?

-Individual PhDs focus solely on research under a single supervisor, while structured programs include coursework, group research, and training modules.
+An individual PhD in Germany focuses solely on research under a single supervisor, while a structured PhD program include coursework, seminars, group research under supervision of multiple supervisors, and training modules.

-Can I stay in Germany after completing my PhD?
+Can I stay in the country after completing my PhD in Germany?

 Yes.
 Germany offers job-seeker visas and excellent post-PhD career opportunities in both academia and industry.